OWGreg/OpenWealth_Customer_API_V3/Cases_and_Journey.md

   so that I can update internal systems appropriately and avoid communication issues.

 - As a bank,
-  I want to check whether supporting documentation is required for certain jurisdictions or changes
-  so that I remain compliant with local regulatory standards.

-- As a bank,
   I want to log the address change event along with user metadata and timestamp
   so that I maintain a full audit trail of client lifecycle events.